Bichev/coinbase-chat-mcp/README.md

 ---

-**Made with ❤️ for the crypto and AI communities**
+**Made with ❤️ by Vladimir Bichev for the crypto and AI communities**

-*Successfully tested with Bitcoin at $100,608.65 - MCP integration working perfectly! 🚀*